BemFoundation/BEM/README.md

-# BEM
+# Introduction
- BEM is a TRC20 token and is used for entrepreneurial jobs such as network marketing.
-The bem token will be used in nft projects, on-chain games, etc. soon.
+ In this paper BEMT token is explained along with its founding goals, technical specifications, terminologies and future plans.
-# BEM Foundation
+## BEM Foundation
-The name of the token offered by BEM Foundation.
-The [BEMT](https://beminfo.io/) token is used instead of money for participants in all entrepreneurship and job creation plans and all programs designed by the foundation...
-A foundation consisting of ?blockchain specialists and experts in marketing and market creation.
+The Best Economic Money Foundation

+The BEM Foundation is made up of experts in the field of Cryptocurrency, Programming and

+Marketing.
+Each of these individuals has several years of work experience in defined fields.

+The identities of these individuals will not be revealed based on the principles and spirit of

+decentralization, Blockchain and raising the security level of projects.

+The BEM Foundation was formed with the goal of Entrepreneurship on the Blockchain and

+its global development.

  ![BEMT Logo s](https://coin.top/production/upload/logo/TBp6ZMzkxci5o4sJjFa6Fo9Wy36gcubQLW.jpeg?t=1604831238622)
-#  BEMT token
+## Blockchain
-BEMT stands for ‘Best Economic Money Token’.
+BEMT stands for â€˜Best Economic Money Tokenâ€™.
 BEMT is a token that was launched on the Tron [Blockchain](https://tronscan.io/#/).
 BEMT is a  token.
 BEMT has inherited all features of TRX, its most remarkable ones being high transaction speed and low transaction costs.
 Total Supply : 30,000,000
 BEMT has 6 decimal digits like TRX.